raystack/dagger/docs/advance/longbow.md

 ## `longbow_key`

-The key from the input which should to used to create the row key for Bigtable.
+The key from the input which should be used to create the row key for Bigtable.
 Longbow will be enabled only if this column is present.

 * Example value: `customer_id`
 * Type: `required`